-With Google’s massive market share and seemingly endless resources it’s unsurprising that their biggest advantages are derived from scale.
-As part of the Google Marketing Platform, the Data Studio tool integrates with other Google products (such as AdWords, Analytics etc.) seamlessly and for free, but non-Google products require third-party integration, often at an additional cost.
-Essentially functioning like a more detailed version of Google Analytics, users can copy reports directly into Data Studio from Analytics itself or Google sheets.
+With Google’s massive market share and seemingly endless resources, it’s unsurprising that its biggest advantages are derived from the scale.
+As part of the Google Marketing Platform, the Data Studio tool integrates with other Google products (such as AdWords, Analytics, etc.) seamlessly and for free, but non-Google products require third-party integration, often at an additional cost.
+Essentially functioning as a more detailed version of Google Analytics, users can copy reports directly into Data Studio from Analytics itself or Google sheets.

-There is no limit on data, report pages or widgets, and charts are highly customizable in terms of size and the level of interactivity, making data visualization simple.
-Furthermore, one can set dates and filter data according to client preference, combine blended data on reports, drag and drop scorecards, access real-time dashboards and white label reports seamlessly, making this a powerful, free tool for data reporting and visualization.
+There is no limit on data, report pages, or widgets, and charts are highly customizable in terms of size and level of interactivity, making data visualization simple.
+Furthermore, one can set dates and filter data according to client preference, combine blended data on reports, drag and drop scorecards, access real-time dashboards, and white-label reports seamlessly, making this a powerful, free tool for data reporting and visualization.

 With that said, we did experience a few shortcomings of the tool.
 At times we found the platform difficult to navigate and this was particularly frustrating when working with diverse and sizable datasets.
 As an online tool, Google Data Studio requires reports to be viewed online, meaning that clients can only access reports through a provided URL, instead of a PDF that can be accessed offline.
 Reports can be embedded on web pages, allowing one to display key stats to a diverse global audience, but this feature is only available on public websites, which restricted and limited the way in which we could share our reports.
 Furthermore, Google Data Studio doesn’t facilitate report delivery automation, which removes the convenience and time-saving benefits of automatic reporting, something we feel is an essential consideration for our needs as marketers.